Cadasta/cadasta-docs/en/06-geoodkcollect.md

     ![](/assets/geo-odk-4-user-pass.png)

 3. In the page that follows, you'll see a list of questionnaires that have been loaded for your organization's projects.
-Place a checkmark next to the form you would like to download and select **Get Selected**.
+Place a checkmark next to the form you would like to download and tap **Get Selected**.

     ![](/assets/geo-odk-5-questionnaire-list.png)